plotly/plotly.rs/README.md

 plot.write_html("out.html");
 ```

-By default, the Plotly JavaScript library will be included by CDN, which results in a smaller filesize, but slightly slower first load as the JS library has to be downloaded first.
+By default, the Plotly JavaScript library will be included via CDN, which results in a smaller filesize, but slightly slower first load as the JavaScript library has to be downloaded first.
 To instead embed the JavaScript library (several megabytes in size) directly into the HTML file, the following can be done:

 ```rust
 // <-- Create a `Plot` -->